Unholy Death Knight PvP Stat Priority, Gear, and Trinkets (Dragonflight 10.2)

 - Critical Strike

 Mastery and Haste are both very valuable stats and actually synergize with each other.
 Mastery increases your Shadow damage and your Minion damage, while Haste reduces the global cooldown, gives you resource generation, and increases the rate at which you and your minions attack.
-Either of these stats make the other one more valuable, meaning you should aim for both.
+Either of these stats make the other one more valuable, meaning you should aim for a balance of both.

 Critical Strike is purely an output stat and does not do as much for our class as the other stats.
 Unholy Death Knight has no procs or additional effects that occur because of Critical Strikes.
 Therefore, it is our worst stat.